Kevinchaes/Getting-and-cleaning-data-project/README.md

 # Getting-Cleaning-Data-Project
-Coursera Data Science Specialization Course: Course Project
+Coursera Data Science Specialization Course
+Course Project

 ## Project Description
 This project is an exercise in acquiring and cleaning data.